-4.3.4 Service Status Option
+3.3.4 Service Status Option

-This option specifies current status of one datalink service managed by the Airborne Radio endpoint.
+This option specifies current status of one datalink service (see Section 4.2) managed by the Airborne Radio endpoint.

-Every Airborne Radio endpoint must report status for Service ID = 0 ("primary service") and may report statuses for other service.
-A CIRI message should not contain multiple Service Status options with the same Service ID.
+Every Airborne Radio endpoint must report status for Service ID = 0 ("primary service") and may report statuses for other services.
+A CIRI message must not contain multiple Service Status options with the same Service ID.